jxyyjm/KerasToEstimator/README.md

 ### KerasToEstimator
-tf-2x.keras is good enough to beginer here give an example translate tf.keras.Model into tf.estimator
+tf-2x.keras is good enough for beginer

+here give an example translate tf.keras.Model into tf.estimator